 Launch the app from the command line:

 '''

 neurotic

 '''

-A simple example is provided.
-Select the "example dataset", download the associated data (~7 MB), and then click "Launch".
+Several examples are provided.
+Select one, download the associated data, and then click "Launch".
 See User Interface for help with navigation.

 Disabling "Fast loading" before launch will enable additional features including amplitude-threshold spike detection and signal filtering.